grapp-dev/stacks/README.md

 ## Compatibility

 `Stacks` is written in [ReScript](https://rescript-lang.org/).
-It is compiled to plain JavaScript and has typings for TypeScript and Flow.
+It's compiled using BuckleScript to plain JavaScript and has typings for TypeScript and Flow.

 This means that out of the box `Stacks` is usable in any project that use the following: